jgyates/genmon/.github/ISSUE_TEMPLATE.md

 Use the template below if you have an issue or want to report a bug.
 If you have a question or a feature request you can ignore the questions below.

+***NOTE:*** If you are having issues with your serial connection, please read [this page](https://github.com/jgyates/genmon/wiki/Appendix-6---Serial-Troubleshooting) before posting.

 ### Expected Behavior

 {Please write here}